alwaysdata/documentation/content/languages/_index.en.md

 When major versions are selected, the system automatically handles updates when a new minor version becomes available.
 It lets you benefit from security and bug fixes automatically, while still retaining full compatibility.

+The versions used by default are those indicated in the **Environment** menu of the administration interface.
+It is possible to choose another version by using the *Environment variables* (or for sites by choosing the version in **Web > Sites**).

 ### Private Cloud

 Language versions are, to limit disk space consumption, **automatically installed on demand**.[^1]